annTerry/rss_cv_old/cv.md

 * __LinkedIn:__ [Anna Kniazeva](https://www.linkedin.com/in/anna-kniazeva-23b732234/)

 ## About Me:
-Web-developer with experience and ability to work with old projects, foreign and legacy code seeking for Junior Frontend develops position.
-I have been programming from my childhood, and now have more then 15 years of experience in codding on different languages.
+Web-developer with experience and ability to work with old projects, foreign and legacy code seeking for Junior Frontend development position.
+I have been programming from my childhood, and now have more then 15 years of experience in codding on different languages, adding new fetures and fixing bugs in dozens of applications.
+I'd want to be useful in improve quality and functionality of applications in modern company.

 ***
 ## Skills:
 * HTML
 * CSS
 * JavaScript Basics (Ajax, jQuery, mootools)
-* Java Basics (jsp, velocity, vaadin, JSON processing)
+* Java Basics (jsp, velocity, vaadin, JSON processing, Android Apps)
 * Python Basics
 * PHP, Perl, MySQL
 * IntelliJ IDEA